Mathura district: Temples

-Shree Radha Ras Bihari Ashta Sakhi Temple: In Vrindavan, the "Lila Sthan" (the place of the divine passion play) of Lord Krishna, lies the temple that is a must visit destination for devotees completing the 84 kosh Vraj Parikrama Yatra.
-The temple is centuries old and is the first Indian temple that is dedicated to the divine couple and their Ashta Sakhi's - the eight "companions" of Radha who were intimately involved in her love play with the Lord Krishna.
+Shree Radha Ras Bihari Ashta Sakhi Temple: In Vrindavan, the "Lila Sthan" (the place of the divine passion play) of Krishna, lies the temple that is a must visit destination for devotees completing the 84 kosh Vraj Parikrama Yatra.
+The temple is centuries old and is the first Indian temple that is dedicated to the divine couple and their Ashta Sakhi's - the eight "companions" of Radha who were intimately involved in her love play with the Krishna.
 The Ashta Sakhis are mentioned in the ancient texts of Puranas and the Bhagavata Purana.
-The temple is called Shree Radha Ras Bihari Ashta Sakhi Mandir and it is home to the divine Rasa Lila of Lord Krishna and Radharani.
+The temple is called Shree Radha Ras Bihari Ashta Sakhi Mandir and it is home to the divine Rasa Lila of Krishna and Radharani.
 It is located in close proximity to the Banke Bihari Temple.
-Legend has it that the Shree Radha Rasa Behari Ashta Sakhi Mandir is one of the two places in Mathura, Vrindavan where the Lord Krishna actually indulges in the Rasa Lila with his beloved Radha and her sakhis.
+Legend has it that the Shree Radha Rasa Behari Ashta Sakhi Mandir is one of the two places in Mathura, Vrindavan where the Krishna actually indulges in the Rasa Lila with his beloved Radha and her sakhis.
 On these nights, devotees have reported hearing the sound of the anklets, beating in tune to a divine melody.

 Govind Deo Temple was once a seven storeyed structure built in the form of a Greek cross.
 It is said that the Emperor Akbar donated some of the red sandstone that had been brought for the Red Fort at Agra, for the construction of this temple.
 Built at the astronomical cost of one crore rupees in 1590 by his general Man Singh, the temple combines western, Hindu and Muslim architectural elements in its structure.

 Krishna-Balaram Mandir is a Gaudiya Vaishnava temple in the holy city of Vrindavan.
 It is one of the main ISKCON temples in India and internationally.
 Krishna-Balaram Mandir was built in 1975 on the orders of Bhaktivedanta Swami Prabhupada, the founder-acharya of the International Society for Krishna Consciousness (ISKCON).

 Shri Jambuswami Digambara Jain Mandir is an important religious places for the Jains as they believe the last Kevali Jambuswami attained nirvana from this place called Mathura Chaurasi.

 Other important temple sites include - Radha Madanmohan Temple, Radha Damodar Temple, Radha Vallabh Temple, Radharani Temple, Nidhivan, Radha Krishna Vivah sthali, Bhandirvan.

 Ghat

 Vishram Ghat is a ghat, a bath and worship place, on the banks of river Yamuna.
 It is the main ghat of Mathura city and is central to 25 other ghats.
 The traditional parikrama starts and ends at Vishram Ghat.
-Lord Krishna is said to have rested at this place after killing Kansa.
+Krishna is said to have rested at this place after killing Kansa.

 Some notable places in Mathura District: